remia/OpenColorIO/docs/guides/contributing/repository_structure.rst

   this work is welcome and appreciated).

 - **libutils**: Supplementary and example helper libraries for integrating OpenColorIO into applications.
-Utilities for using OCIO with OpenGL and OpenImageIO are included.
+Utility for using OCIO with OpenGL is included.

 - **utils**: Common header-only utilities shared by the core OpenColorIO library and the other utility sources.